LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_parallel_processing.md

 **4)** Set Process By

 Return to the main canvas and click on the parameters button for the custom transformer instance.
 Select both _column and _row as the attributes to process by.

+This means that each unique combination of _column and _row (i.e. each tile) will be run under a separate process, up to a maximum of one process per core processor.

+**5)** Run Workspace

+Run the workspace, again with a task manager window open.
+Once the tiling is complete and the rest of the workspace is being processed, you’ll notice a number of FME worker processes (fmeworker.exe).

+In moderate mode, you’ll see up to one fmeworker process for each core.
+This time the translation should be complete is nearly half the time, approximately one minute and thirty seconds.

+**6)** Experiment with Parallel Processing Level

+If you have time, re-run the workspace with a different processing level, say Aggressive.
+Does it run any quicker than the Moderate processing level?
+If not, why might that be?